Institutional Giving Consultant

 - Prepare attachments and other supporting materials

-- Collaborate with clients regarding upcoming deadlines and deliverables to ensure timely completion of work in advance of project deadlines
+- Collaborate with clients regarding upcoming deadlines and deliverables to ensure timely completion of projects well in advance of deadlines

 - Complete thorough prospect research for potential funder/client matches